The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives: Numerical Experiments on the Differentiations

 \subsubsection{Matrix Exponential}

 \Cref{fig:expm} presents a comparison between different formulae for $\skewm_n\ni A\mapsto \exp(A)$.
 Note that the order $[3/3]$ Pad{\'e} approximant only captures at most three decimal digits of precision, while the others capture more than $16$ digits.
-As predicted in the complexity analysis, the exponential computed by Schur decomposition is at least as fast as the \texttt{MatLab}'s \texttt{expm}.
-When higher order Pad{\'e} approximant is used (by the adaptive strategy), the exponential by Schur decomposition is two times as fast as \texttt{MatLab}'s \texttt{expm}, by about $100$ ms.
+As predicted in the complexity analysis, the exponential computed by Schur decomposition is at least faster than the \texttt{MATLAB}'s \texttt{expm}.
+When higher order Pad{\'e} approximant is used (by the adaptive strategy), the exponential by Schur decomposition is two times faster than \texttt{expm}, by about $100$ ms. Observe that the computation time of \texttt{expm} exhibits large jumps owing to the adaptive Pad{\'e} order.
+Unlike a fixed-order Pad{\'e} approximant, \texttt{MATLAB} dynamically determines the Pad{\'e} order for computing $\exp(A)$ based on the input matrix $A$, which explains these discontinuities in elapsed time.
+While the details are not publicly documented, the development history of the improved single-precision \texttt{expm} (R2023b) in the MathWorks documentation \cite{MATLABexpm} suggests that a dynamic Pad{\'e} order is used internally.
+Note that the elapsed time of \texttt{expm} lies between those of the lowest $[3/3]$ and the highest $[13/13]$ orders reported in \cite{al2009exponential}, which is consistent with typical behavior of a dynamically selected Pad{\'e} strategy.